lingjzhu/CharsiuG2P/README.md

 The format is language PER WER.

 ### Pretrained models
 Pretrained models are hosted at [HuggingFace model hub](https://huggingface.co/charsiu) with the prefix "G2P".
-We are still in the process of uploading models.
+Multilingual models were uploaded.
+We are still trying to figure out how to host 100 monolingual models.

 ### Training and fine-tuning